nishio/LISP-on-browser/README.rst

 TODO
 ====

-- Milestone1: S-expression Parser
+- (done) Milestone1: S-expression Parser

   - given string such like "(* 1 (+ 2 3))" and return syntax trees
   - in this point forget about reader macros such as "'(1 2 3)"

+- Milestone2: Some Built-in function (+, *, eval)
+- Milestone3: A REPL interpreter(when user input (* 1 (+ 2 3)), it prints 5)

-- Make further milestones
+- Further milestones (need to break into smaller milestones)

+  - Built-in function, quote
+  - Variables, let
+  - Defun and lambda
+  - Strings, I/O (print, read) using terminal
+  - Macros (and quasiquote/unquote)

 License
 =======

-GPL
+GPLv3

 Thanks
 ======

-(coming soon)
+Paweł Marczewski wrote almost codes.